cnecciai/BoutiqueCoffee/README.md

 3. Open your systems command prompt and navigate inside the Phase II folder
 4. Execute the proper instruction to compile BoutiqueCoffee.java with a compatible jar file.
 One is included within the folder
    (example: `javac -cp "postgresql-42.5.0.jar;."
 BoutiqueCoffee.java`)
 5. Execute: `java -cp "postgresql-42.5.0.jar;."
-BoutiqueCoffee` to begin prgram execution
+BoutiqueCoffee` to begin program execution

 Within terminal/command prompt, you will now be prompted with 17 options, one of which (0) is to exit the program.